Doxuno

 CERTIFICATE PROVIDER (MCA 2005 SCH 1 PARA 2)

-Dr Anita Patel, of 15 High Street, Leeds, LS1 1AB (General Practitioner, GMC 6534210) has signed Part B of the prescribed form, certifying that, in their opinion: (a) the Donor understands the purpose and scope of this LPA and its consequences; (b) no fraud or undue pressure is being used to induce the Donor to make this LPA; and (c) there is nothing else that would prevent this LPA from being created.
-The certificate provider is a person acting in a professional capacity (for example, a registered medical practitioner, registered nurse, social worker, or solicitor) who is not a family member of the Donor or of any attorney.
-The certificate provider is independent of the attorneys, is not a family member of the Donor or the attorneys, and is not an employee or business partner of any attorney.
+Dr Anita Patel, of 15 High Street Medical Practice, Leeds LS1 1AB (General Practitioner, GMC 6534210) has signed Part B of the prescribed form, certifying that, in their opinion: (a) the Donor understands the purpose and scope of this LPA and the consequences of executing it; (b) no fraud or undue pressure is being used to induce the Donor to make this LPA; and (c) there is nothing else that would prevent this LPA from being created.
+The certificate provider is a person acting in a professional capacity with the relevant skills (for example, a registered medical practitioner, registered nurse, registered social worker, registered psychologist, psychiatrist or solicitor) and who is not a relative of the Donor or of any attorney.
+The certificate provider is independent of the attorneys, is not a relative of the Donor or any attorney, is not an employee or business partner of any attorney, is not the owner, manager, director or employee of any care home in which the Donor lives, and is not themselves an attorney under this or any other LPA or EPA of the Donor.

 REGISTRATION WITH THE OFFICE OF THE PUBLIC GUARDIAN